 At the time Mary wrote this, she didn’t know if she would win what looked like being a difficult civil war.
 She commands all her subjects to find and capture John Dudley and offers very detailed rewards for doing so: noblemen and Lords get £1,000, which was a lot of money then; Knights get £500 pounds; gentleman would be Knighted and also would get 500 marks (a type of coin then); and yeoman (farm owners) would get £100 and a promotion to Squire (which was the rank below Knight).

+Click the document image for a larger version (opens in a new window).
 Below the document is a transcription in more readable form.

 Marye the queen